hoop33/DistanceOfTimeInWords/README.md

 Localization
 ------------
 `NSDate+Formatting` uses localized strings, so if you localize your app and provide strings for all that `NSDate+Formatting` uses, your returned string will be localized.
-The app provides both english and Spanish localizations.
+The app provides English, Spanish, Chinese and Portuguese localizations.